Welcome to our new website. If you encounter any issues, please let us know.

 A simple way to do the maths, and figure out what’s realistic for you:

-- Find out the average price of a house in your chosen area (you can find some info on this here)
+• Find out the average price of a house in your chosen area.

-Of course, a Lifetime ISA isn’t the only account you can use to save – it’s just the only one that offers the hearty government bonus.
+Of course, a Lifetime ISA isn’t the only account you can use to save – it’s just the only one that offers a generous government bonus.
 With that being said, you’ll also need to have a look at other options if you’re not a first time buyer.
-In addition, you may choose to open another savings account if you want to save more than the maximum annual Lifetime ISA allowance (£4,000) or to cover some of the extra costs that come with buying a home,that a Lifetime ISA doesn’t cover.
-(LINK TO COSTS BLOG)

 If you need financial advice, you can take a look at www.unbiased.uk.